Course Outline

 - Key concepts: Decentralization, consensus mechanisms, immutability, transparency

-- Major platforms: Bitcoin, Ethereum
+- Major platforms for government use: Bitcoin, Ethereum

 - Payment systems and cryptocurrencies (e.g., Bitcoin Ledger)